If you deal with depression or anxiety, you know all too well how frustrating it can be to find a treatment that gives relief.

 The one thing that most people who deal with anxiety and depression have in common, no matter the cause, is that they almost always have higher inflammatory markers.

-Wondering how anxiety, depression and inflammation are linked?
+Wondering how anxiety and depression and inflammation are linked?

 9 Often-Missed Causes Of Anxiety And Depression